napframework/nap/readme.md

 ## Raspberry Pi

-Only the `Raspberry Pi 4` running `Debian Bullseye (v11, armhf)` is 'fully' supported.
+Only the `Raspberry Pi 4 & 5` running `Debian Bookworm (v12, arm64)` is 'fully' supported.
 Headless applications and services without graphics should run on older models, although this has not been tested.
 The editor (napkin) only works on the Raspberry Pi 4 and higher.

 # Compilation